Engee documentation

 Main

-Criteria for passing first input - criterion for selecting the passing of the first input signal
+# Criteria for passing first input — the criterion for choosing the transmission of the first input signal

-Select the condition that causes the block to pass the first input signal to the output.
-If the control input Port_2 satisfies the conditions specified in Criteria for passing first input, the block will pass the first input signal to Port_1.
-Otherwise, the block will pass the second input signal Port_3.
-Options for selection:
+Select the condition under which the block will send the first input signal to the output.
+If the control input IN_2 satisfies the conditions specified in the parameter Criteria for passing first input, the block will transmit the first input signal In_1.
+Otherwise, the block transmits the second input signal IN_3.
+Options to choose from:

 • u2 >= Threshold — the control input is greater than or equal to the threshold value;